CanDIG/CanDIGv2/docs/install-docker.md

 # initialize docker environment
 make init-docker

+# Setup required local redirect
+make init-hosts-file

 # pull latest CanDIGv2 images (if you didn't create images locally)
 make docker-pull

 # deploy stack
 make compose
-make init-authx # If this command fails, try the #update-hosts section of this Markdown file
+make init-authx # If this command fails, try the #update-firewall section of this Markdown file
 # TODO: post deploy auth configuration

 ```

+## Update Firewall

 If the command still fails, it may be necessary to disable your local firewall, or edit it to allow requests from all ports used in the Docker stack.